Back to blogUpdated · 30 min read

 When you buy contents insurance, you choose an excess.
 The higher the excess you choose, the lower your premium will be and vice versa.
 So, choosing an excess is about finding a sweet spot between what you pay on a claim and what you can pay each month for your insurance.

 There is usually a range of excesses you can choose from, usually between R500 and R20,000.
-Some insurers offer the option of having a zero-excess-policy where in the event that you do claim, you won’t need to pay an excess.
+Some insurers offer the option of having a zero-excess policy where if you do claim, you won’t need to pay an excess.

 How often do I need to pay an excess?